prophecygamestudio/luasteam-example/README.md

-# Pong - Love2D Game
+# Love2D luasteam Integration Example

-A simple two-player Pong game built with Love2D (LÖVE).
+A demonstration project showing how to integrate luasteam (SteamWorks bindings for Lua) with Love2D projects.
+This example uses a simple Pong game to showcase various Steam features including achievements, statistics, and rich presence.

+**Note**: This is primarily an example project.
+Other games wanting to use luasteam can copy the contents of the `luasteam` directory and adapt the integration patterns shown here.

 ## Requirements